mxhold/mxhold.github.io/_posts/2019-01-09-database-migration-strategies.md

 ## Conclusion

-Each approach outlined above has tradeoffs.
+Each approach outlined above has trade-offs.
 As coupling decreases, the conceptual overhead required to understand the necessary backwards- and/or forwards-compatibility quickly increases.

 It's often assumed that the work necessary to decouple application changes from database changes is not worth pursuing until reaching a certain scale, but as soon as they are partially decoupled (for zero-downtime deployment), it becomes essential to consider the need for backwards- and forwards-compatibility.
 I believe that it may prove to be worth it to expend the additional effort to fully decouple application and database changes early on to establish good habits and provide confidence for rollbacks.